 About

-Aidan VanSuetendael is a songwriter and banjo player based in Nashville, Tennessee.
-Born in Stuart, Florida into a family of artists, she grew up surrounded by music: her mother an Irish step dancer and singer, her father a guitarist, two of her siblings bassists and one sibling a multidisciplinary artist (costume design, drawing, and writing), and her grandfather an animator and cartoonist.
+Born in Stuart, Florida into a family of artists, she grew up surrounded by music: her mother an Irish step dancer and singer, her father a guitarist, two of her siblings bassists, one sibling a multidisciplinary artist (costume design, drawing, and writing), and her grandfather an animator and cartoonist.
+Captivated by the early 2000s and 2010s indie/folk/pop movement, VanSuetendael was enamored with the early works of artists like The Mountain Goats, Sufjan Stevens, Bon Iver, Death Cab for Cutie, Gregory Alan Isokov, and Iron & Wine.

+She began to learn banjo with the help of Cuban/Floridian banjoist Gonzalo Martinez.
+Through Martinez, she found a deep appreciation of traditional bluegrass, and began attending bluegrass festivals and local camps like Suwannee Banjo Camp in Florida.
 VanSuetendael attended Denison University in Columbus, Ohio, where she studied banjo, guitar, and dobro with musicians Andy Carlson, Gary Puckett, and Adam Schlenker, and more.
-She graduated with a major in Poetry (studying with writers David Baker, Ann Townsend, Fred Porcheddu, and Michael Croley), along with minors in Bluegrass and Biochemistry, all of which guide her songwriting.
+She graduated with a major in Poetry (studying with writers David Baker, Ann Townsend, Fred Porcheddu, and Michael Croley), along with earning minors in Bluegrass and Biochemistry.
+In 2019, she moved to Nashville, Tennessee, meeting a wonderful community of traditional musicians and songwriters.
+She partnered with Oregon-based songwriter and violinist Christiana Zollner to form the short-lived but delightful duo Ladyfolk.

 Photograph: Anthony da Costa